 Remember that you can cancel your life insurance before it ends but you normally can't extend it without applying for a new policy.

-If you are thinking of taking out life insurance so that the payout is able to fund any inheritance tax payable on your estate, then you'll probably need to look at a policy called 'whole of life' insurance, as these are policies that run until you die.
+If you are thinking of buying life insurance so that the payout can be used to fund any inheritance tax payable on your estate, then you'll probably need to look at a policy called 'whole of life' insurance, as these are policies that run until you die.
 This is a specialist area and you should take appropriate advice to ensure that you've calculated the correct sum for the inheritance tax that will be due and so that it is separated from your estate.
 A specialist life insurance adviser* can do this at no extra cost to you.

 What type of life insurance policy should I have?